powerdistribution/powerdistribution.github.io/study/11/index.md

    1. Mechanical transfer switch
    1. MOV

+0. If you close a substation bus tie that is normally open, what will happen to the average frequency of voltage sags for customers fed by the substation?

+   1. Voltage sag frequency will stay the same
+   1. Voltage sag frequency will increase
+   1. Voltage sag frequency will decrease

 ## Problems

 1. For a line-to-ground fault 2 miles from the substation, what does